-In addition to the weekly day hikes that all campers participate in, the Senior Camp program offers 3 and 5 day optional traverses.
+In addition to the weekly day hikes, the Senior Camp program offers 3 and 5 day optional traverses.
 Campers sign up for traverses prior to camp.
-Please review the traverse options below with your teen and allow them to sign up for the traverse of their choice by completing the form in CampInTouch.
-Below you will notice a difficulty rating.
-Note: A+ is the hardest difficulty with C being the easiest offered.
+Please review the options with your teen and sign up for the trip of their choice by completing the form in CampInTouch.
+Note:Each trip description lists its difficulty rating.
+A+ is the hardest with C being the easiest trip offered.